 The Local Community Radio Act of 2010 has given LPFM stations the ability from locations and on channels that are short spaced to second adjacent channel broadcast stations under the conditions that no interference will result.

 Under the new second adjacent waiver policy, there is a small overlap area where the LPFM station is predicted to interfere with the full power station operating on a second adjacent channel.
 The LPFM applicant must make a showing that there iare no "potential listeners" within that overlap area.

-This can be done through two different methods:
+This can be done through three different methods: